Everyday Items Around Your Home Linked to Birth Defects

 "In my research laboratory, we study a common single-celled parasite called Toxoplasma gondii," says Bill Sullivan, PhD, professor of microbiology and pharmacology at the Indiana University School of Medicine in Indianapolis.
 "This parasite can cause miscarriage or birth defects if a pregnant woman becomes infected for the first time during her pregnancy.
 It can be picked up from common household items, including the cat litter box, sandbox, or garden.
 It can also be transmitted through raw or undercooked meat and unwashed fruits or vegetables."

-The Remedy Rx: According to the Centers for Disease Control and Prevention, pregnant women should avoid cleaning their cat's litter box if possible, ensure the litter changed daily (toxoplasma gondii doesn't become infectious until one to five days after it's shed in a cat's feces), keep outdoor sandboxes covered and wear gloves when gardening.
+The Rx: According to the Centers for Disease Control and Prevention, pregnant women should avoid cleaning their cat's litter box if possible, ensure the litter changed daily (toxoplasma gondii doesn't become infectious until one to five days after it's shed in a cat's feces), keep outdoor sandboxes covered and wear gloves when gardening.
 Feed pets commercial pet food (not meat), ensure the meat you eat is well cooked, and thoroughly wash all produce before you consume it.